CPSC-362-Project/Scales/README.md

    ## Mac / Linux
        -Go to directory where you want to setup your project.
-       -Type the following in your preferred terminal -$Python3 -m venv env
+       -Type the following in your preferred terminal
+       $Python3 -m venv env
    ## Windows
        -Go to directory where you want to setup your project.
        -Type the following in command prompt
-       -$py -m venv env
+       $py -m venv env

 ## Clone the repository into your project directory - not inside the generated 'env' folder.

 # Activating the environment
   ## Mac / Linux
-    -source env/bin/activate
+    source env/bin/activate
   ## Windows
-    -.\env\Scripts\activate
+    .\env\Scripts\activate

 # Installing the requirements from requirements.txt

-  ## In your terminal type...
       -pip install -r requirements.txt

 # Installing other dependancies with pip install [package name]

-## if you find yourself needing more packages to install with pip
-## they must be added to the requirements.txt file like so:
+## if you find yourself needing more packages to install with pipthey must be added to the requirements.txt file like so:

-### in project direcotry with requirements.txt type the following:
       -pip freeze > requirements.txt